hoytech/riblet/README.md

 * When computing the coded symbols, the size of each symbol's value is the maximum of the input records used to build it.
 Since the first element is the combination of *all* records, it is the size of the largest element in the set.
 As the coded symbols are generated, since they incorporate fewer records on average, their size will decrease (again, on average).
 For this reason, riblet works best with sets of similarly-sized records, or at least ones without too many large outliers.
 * Currently `riblet build` is CPU-bound, and runs on a single thread.
 This can easily be improved, thanks to the linearity of the RIBLT algorithm.
 Each thread could compute its own set of coded symbols over a sub-set of the input, and then have them combined into the final stream at output-time.
 Parallelising `riblet diff` is more difficult, since the "peel" algorithm isn't embarrassingly parallel in the same way.
-* Although originally designed for it, at this time it is not clear to me if the RIBLT algorithm will work well for the online-server use-case.
+* Although originally designed for it, at this time it is not clear to us if the RIBLT algorithm will work well for the online-server use-case.
 As a randomised data-structure, RIBLT will require considerable random access IO to maintain and/or generate, which may be in short supply on a busy server.
 RIBLT also cannot amortise any work when adjacent records are missing/present (an extremely common use-case), and it degrades poorly when tasked with common base-cases such as where one side has all/none/few of the records.
 In general, we think if the records to be synced have any temporal/spatial locality (for example, if they contain a timestamp), [Range-Based Set Reconciliation](https://logperiodic.com/rbsr.html) will be superior.
 More research/experimentation is needed to prove/disprove this.

 ## Security